espocrm/ext-template/README.md

 1. You need to have *node*, *npm*, *composer* installed.
 2. Run `npm install`.
 3. Create a database.
+Note that without the created database instance building will fail.
 The database name is set in the config file.
+You can change it,

 ### Full EspoCRM instance building